Skip to content

 “The province’s Special Investigations Unit is investigating two police-involved incidents that occurred at the demonstrations in Ottawa yesterday and is urging anyone who has information, including video, to come forward,” Ontario’s SIU said.

-to clear downtown Ottawa of protesters on Saturday, February 19.” class=”gallery-image__dam-img”/>
+Protesters and police face each other as police move in <a href=to clear downtown Ottawa of protesters on Saturday, February 19.” class=”gallery-image__dam-img”/>

 Cole Burston/The Canadian Press/AP